Best Film for the Nikon FT2

-The less light available to get an image, the bigger the ISO of the film will have to be.
-In addition, be prepared for noticeably increased film grain.
+The less light there is available to get an image, the higher the ISO of the film will need to be.
+Additionally, expect to see larger sized film grain.

-It may be quite challenging to handhold the FT2 with ISO 100 or slower films (ISO 25, ISO 50, etc).
-This is due to the fact that if you do not have full sun, the exposure times might take more time than what you could handhold without resulting in motion blur.
+It might be challenging to handhold the FT2 with ISO 100 or slower films (ISO 50, ISO 25, etc).
+This is because if you don’t have full sun, the exposure times will take more time than what you can handhold without producing motion blur.

-The ISO knob is marked as ASA/ISO on the Nikon FT2.
-The shift to using ISO from ASA (American Standards Association) came after the creation of the International Standards Organization (ISO).
+The dial to select film speed is labeled as ASA on the Nikon FT2.
+The change to labeling ISO from ASA (American Standards Association) came after the creation of the International Standards Organization (ISO).

-Latitude is the amount of stops film can be overexposed while keeping usable images.
-Pro films have a larger latitude paired with a slightly higher cost.
+Latitude is the amount of stops film can be overexposed while producing usable images.
+Professional films have a larger latitude to go along with a somewhat higher cost.

-Negative film has more latitude compared to slide film.
-That is one of the reasons why it’s believed to be harder to work with.
+Negative film has a greater amount of latitude when compared to reversal film.
+That is one of the reasons why it’s thought of harder to use.

-Dynamic range is the range between the darkest and brightest details of a picture that can be recorded.
-Sections of a photo that don't fit within this range will be seen as totally white overexposed highlights or completely black underexposed shadows.
+The difference between the shadows and highlights details of a photograph is described as dynamic range.
+Parts of a photo that are not in this range will be seen as completely white overexposed highlights or solid black underexposed shadows.

-A larger dynamic range is ideal due to the fact that a bigger range can make working in different lighting conditions easier.
+A bigger dynamic range is better because it tends to make shooting in different lighting conditions easier.